• Skip to primary navigation

 Recipe Card

-close-up of samak rice pulao in a pan.
+samak rice pulao cooked in a skillet.

 Samak Rice Pulao (Barnyard Millet Pulao) Recipe